Freedom From Rosacea

 Foods that Harm

-Avoid Trans Fats and Processed Foods: Many people are unaware that the majority of fats found in the membranes of skin cells are omega-6 fats.
-Consuming processed foods laden with damaged omega-6 fats can lead to their incorporation into cell membranes, making skin cells more vulnerable to conditions such as rosacea and even skin cancer.
+Avoid Trans Fats & Processed Foods: Many people are unaware that the majority of fats found in the membranes of skin cells are omega-6 fats.
+Consuming processed foods laden with damaged omega-6 fats can lead to their incorporation into cell membranes, making skin cells more vulnerable to conditions such as Rosacea and even skin cancer.
 Ensure you consume healthy sources of omega-6 fats from organic pumpkin, sesame, or sunflower seeds, or from their cold-pressed oils.
 Processed or cured meats (like sausages and bacon) are high in nitrates and additives, which may exacerbate inflammation.

 Limit Sugar & Grains: To normalise your insulin levels, it is crucial to reduce your intake of foods that can raise them, such as sugar, bread, pasta, rice, corn, and potatoes.
 Ideally, you should monitor your fasting insulin levels to ensure your diet is not leading to excess insulin production.
 A fasting insulin level of 3 or lower is optimal.